richcipherblade/wuc-new/_posts/2016-02-04-bitcoin-vpns.md

 permalink: /bitcoin-vpns/
 filter: /ajax/vpns.json
 ---
 Bitcoin is one of the few payment methods that allows customers to pays for VPNs anonymously.
-This post lists the best VPNs that you can buy with Bitcoin.
+This post lists the <a href="https://vpnpro.com/best-vpn-services/">best VPNs</a> that you can buy with Bitcoin.
 To add a VPN please [submit a pull request](https://github.com/sunnankar/wuc-new/blob/gh-pages/_data/bitcoinvpns.yml).

 <i><b>Note:</b> All VPNs claim secure connections and no logging of customer data.
 It's up to you to determine which VPN is trustworthy. </i>